An early childhood educator leads a group of children in a dance.

 Physical literacy is at the core of child care reform in Alberta

-Their diligent research first revealed the problems with the existing day care model and led them to develop their own “apple” model of education, with physical literacy as the core.
+Their diligent research first revealed the problems with the existing day care model and led them to develop their own “APPLE” model of education, with physical literacy as the core.
 This model is what they used to help build a new set of guidelines for Alberta child care reform.

 And although Alberta is the only province, so far, to have successfully executed their policy plan, those changes are making a difference; many provinces across Canada are now following their lead, with Ontario, Manitoba, Nova Scotia, and Newfoundland especially showing huge progress.